dotnet/docs/docs/framework/wpf/graphics-multimedia/geometry-overview.md

 <a name="combindgeometriessection"></a>
 ## Combined Geometries
  The preceding section mentioned the <xref:System.Windows.Media.CombinedGeometry> object and the <xref:System.Windows.Media.Geometry.Combine%2A> method combine the area defined by the geometries they contain.
 The <xref:System.Windows.Media.GeometryCombineMode> enumeration specifies how the geometries are combined.
-The possible values for the <xref:System.Windows.Media.CombinedGeometry.GeometryCombineMode%2A> property are: <xref:System.Windows.Media.GeometryCombineMode>, <xref:System.Windows.Media.GeometryCombineMode>, <xref:System.Windows.Media.GeometryCombineMode>, and <xref:System.Windows.Media.GeometryCombineMode>.
+The possible values for the <xref:System.Windows.Media.CombinedGeometry.GeometryCombineMode%2A> property are: <xref:System.Windows.Media.GeometryCombineMode.Union>, <xref:System.Windows.Media.GeometryCombineMode.Intersect>, <xref:System.Windows.Media.GeometryCombineMode.Exclude>, and <xref:System.Windows.Media.GeometryCombineMode.Xor>.

  In the following example, a <xref:System.Windows.Media.CombinedGeometry> is defined with a combine mode of Union.
 Both <xref:System.Windows.Media.CombinedGeometry.Geometry1%2A> and the <xref:System.Windows.Media.CombinedGeometry.Geometry2%2A> are defined as circles of the same radius, but with centers offset by 50.